veggiemonk/awesome-docker/README.md

 * [Dusty](http://dusty.gc.com/) - Managed Docker development environments on OS X
 * [Beluga](https://github.com/cortexmedia/Beluga) - CLI to deploy docker containers on a single server or low amount of servers.
 By [@cortextmedia](https://github.com/cortexmedia)
 * [libcompose](https://github.com/docker/libcompose) - Go library for Docker Compose.
+* [Dinghy](https://github.com/codekitchen/dinghy) - An alternative way to use Docker on Mac OS X using Docker Machine with virtualbox, vmware, xhyve or parallels
 * [DLite](https://github.com/nlf/dlite) - Simplest way to use Docker on OSX, no VM needed.
 By [@nlf](https://github.com/nlf)

 * [Azk](http://www.azk.io/) - Orchestrate development enviornments on your local machine by [@azukiapp](https://github.com/azukiapp)
 * [Turbo](https://ramitsurana.github.io/turbo/) - Simple and Powerful utility for docker.
 By [@ramitsurana][ramitsurana]